Zinley-dev/aider-main-zl/aider/website/docs/config/aider_conf.md

 #################
 # Other settings:

+## Specify a directory to use as the codebase (allows running aider from any location)
+#directory: xxx

 ## Never prompt for or attempt to install Playwright for web scraping (default: False).
 #disable-playwright: false